genesiscommunitysuccess/docs/docs/05_operations/11_release-notes/01_Version-2022.4.md

 ### Bugfixes

 - Fixed issue with notifications thread dying in some scenarios.
-- dictionary-cache dependency has been changed to `compileOnly` in the messages module in server project template to ensure correct project generation.
+- We changed the dictionary-cache dependency to `compileOnly` in the messages module in server project template to ensure correct project generation.
-- When resolving search paths for code generations, use the absolute path of the config module rather than assuming it is an immediate child of the root project directory.
+- When resolving search paths for code generations, we now use the absolute path of the config module rather than assuming it is an immediate child of the root project directory.
 - Hyphens are now allowed in product names.
 - We now prevent HTTP timeouts when using MORE_ROWS messages for dataserver queries via HTTP API.
 - The permission codes supplied for Request Servers are now correctly respected.
 - The name of the ALERT table, used in notification rules, has been changed to prevent clashes with other products.
 - Fixed error on Data Server when using negated absolute values for BigDecimal types
-- GPAL usage of dynamic permissions (e.g. Data Servers, Request Servers, Event Handlers, etc).
-These will now also read all GPAL auth perms definitions available.
+- GPAL usage of dynamic permissions (e.g. Data Servers, Request Servers, Event Handlers, etc.) now also read all GPAL auth perms definitions available.
 - HTTP Request Server requests have been made case-insensitive.
 - Added `showValue` to help command output in `DbMon`.
-- Ensure the minimum batching period for backward joins internal cache is always higher than 0 to avoid maxing out a single CPU.
+- We now ensure that the minimum batching period for backward joins internal cache is always higher than 0 to avoid maxing out a single CPU.
-- `ClearCodegenCache`: added args to main method so compiler recognises it as a valid main method.
+- `ClearCodegenCache`: added args to main method so the compiler recognises it as a valid main method.

 ### Other changes
 - Removed usage of khttp library.